tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 'The UseCase concept in FFDQ describes some data quality control use case.
 The Amendment, Measurement and Validation policies that make up a use case define which assertions cover a given use case.

-An example of a UseCase could be 'Check for internal consistency of dates', with validation policies for checking consistency between atomic date fields and an Amendment such as 'eventDate filled in from verbatim'.'
+An example of a UseCase could be 'Check for internal consistency of dates', with validation policies for checking consistency between atomic date fields and an Amendment such as 'eventDate filled in from verbatim'.

+Use Cases in bdqffdq are not the same as Use Cases in the software engineering sense, but  are similar bdqffdq formal statements derived from analyis of user stories.'

 ********************

-#  nan
+#  'Validation Policy'

 ## Name